-More specifically, a plaintiff has to show the following to succeed in a pregnancy discrimination claim:
+More specifically, you have to show the following to succeed in a pregnancy discrimination claim:

-- the employer was subject to California’s pregnancy discrimination laws (i.e., it had five or more employees),
+- the employer was subject to California’s pregnancy discrimination laws (for example, it had five or more employees),

-- the employer treated the employee unfairly in some way (e.g., failed to promote her).
+- the employer treated you unfairly in some way (such as failing to promote or hire you),

-- this unfair treatment related to the employee’s pregnancy in some way, and
+- this unfair treatment related to your pregnancy in some way, and

-- the employee was harmed because of the unfair treatment.1
+- you were harmed because of the unfair treatment.1

-“Unfair” employment decisions include firing an employee solely on the basis because she was pregnant.
+“Unfair” employment decisions include firing you solely on the basis that you were pregnant.

-- was denied sick leave because she was pregnant,
+- were denied sick leave because you were pregnant,

-- received new job assignments that involved less pay due to a pregnancy,
+- received new job assignments that involved less pay due to your pregnancy,

-- was denied health insurance, health benefits, or fringe benefits due to a pregnancy, and/or
+- were denied health insurance, health benefits, bonuses, or fringe benefits due to your pregnancy, and/or

 2. Is this discrimination prohibited in the workplace?

-Pregnancy discrimination is generally prohibited in the California workplace.
+Pregnancy discrimination is generally prohibited in California workplaces.

 The California Fair Employment and Housing Act (FEHA) is the statute that seeks to uphold the fair treatment of pregnant workers.

-- applies to employers with five or more employees,2 and
+- applies to employers with five or more employees (other than religious organizations and nonprofits),2 and

-- says that it is unlawful for these employers to discriminate any employee on the basis of pregnancy.3
+- says that it is unlawful for these employers to discriminate against you on the basis of pregnancy.3

 Pregnancy discrimination is a form of sex discrimination under California law.5